View the latest information from our Roads team.

 The decision to install protective measures on the A77 creating a physical barrier between the road and cycle lane follows strong public support to safeguard the existing cycle lane on Ayr Road and Fenwick Road, making it safer and easier for people to walk, cycle and wheel during Covid-19.

-Temporary measures on Ayr Road, which will get underway on Monday 7 December, will initially involve traffic management measures and, following a trial period, will be replaced with a permanent installation.
+Temporary measures on Ayr Road, will soon be replaced with a permanent installation.
 In addition, the trial will be supported by a mandatory cycle lane road marking, replacing the existing advisory markings in order to discourage parking within the lane.
-Along with Police Scotland, we are also exploring reducing the speed limit from 40mph to 30mph in order to improve overall road safety.
+Along with Police Scotland, we reduced the speed limit from 40mph to 30mph in order to improve overall road safety.

 For more information visit the Spaces for People website.